Robert Mills Grant: Background

 This part of Platte County was a near wilderness when the first Grants arrived.
 Early in the 20th century, Duncan and a brother had engaged in the hunting of wolves from the Nebraska line to as far west as Medicine Bow, Wyoming.
-They found that the predators usually traveled in packs of six or eight, but they had seen ferocious packs with twenty-two wolves, which aim at yearling colts and calves for easy prey.
+They found that the predators usually traveled in packs of six or eight, but they had seen ferocious packs with twenty-two wolves, which aimed at yearling colts and calves for easy prey.